 Most of these occur in conjunction with ankle fractures and rarely in isolated form.

 - Originates from anterolateral tubercle of the tibia (Chaput’s)

 - Inserts on anterior tubercle of the fibula (Wagstaffe’s)

 - Posterior-inferior tibiofibular ligament

-- strongest component of syndesmosis
+- Strongest component of a syndesmosis

 - Inferior transverse tibiofibular ligaments

 The main function of the syndesmosis maintains integrity between tibia and fibula.
 It resists axial, rotational, and translational forces.
 Deltoid ligament is the medial ligament that indirectly stabilizes the medial ankle mortise.